UK challenger bank Starling raises $376M, now valued at $1.9B – TechCrunch

 Challenger banks continue to see huge infusions of cash from investors bullish on the opportunity for smaller and faster-moving tech-based banking startups to woo customers from their larger rivals.
-In the latest development, UK-based Starling announced that is has closed £272 million ($376 million at current rates), at a pre-money valuation of £1.1 billion.
+In the latest development, U.K.-based Starling announced that is has closed £272 million ($376 million at current rates), at a pre-money valuation of £1.1 billion.

 This means that the round, a Series D, values the company at £1.372 billion ($1.9 billion) post-money.